 H8.
-Non honours degree
+Non-honours degree

-H8.1R A Degree with distinction shall be awarded where an average of 70% or more is achieved across any combination of modules at level 3 (FHEQ level 6) which are valid for the award and which total 60 credits or more (300 credits in total are required for a non honours degree).
+H8.1R A degree with distinction shall be awarded where an average of 70% or more is achieved across any combination of modules at level 3 (FHEQ level 6) which are valid for the award and which total 60 credits or more (300 credits in total are required for a non-honours degree).
 Students registered for a named honours award who fail to meet the requirements for an honours award but meet these requirements will be eligible for a Degree with distinction.

 H9.
-Foundation Degrees
+Foundation degrees

-H9.1R A Foundation Degree with merit shall be awarded when an average of 55% or more is achieved across any combination of modules at level 2 or above (FHEQ level 5 or above) which are valid for the award and total 100 credits or more.
+H9.1R A foundation degree with merit shall be awarded when an average of 55% or more is achieved across any combination of modules at level 2 or above (FHEQ level 5 or above) which are valid for the award and total 100 credits or more.
+The award of foundation degree with merit is not available for the following named awards: FdA Professional Acting, FdA Professional Stage Management, and FdA Costume for Theatre, Television and Film.

-H9.2R A Foundation Degree with distinction shall be awarded when an average of 70% or more is achieved across any combination of modules at level 2 or above (FHEQ level 5 or above) which are valid for the award and total 100 credits or more.
+H9.2R A foundation degree with distinction shall be awarded when an average of 70% or more is achieved across any combination of modules at level 2 or above (FHEQ level 5 or above) which are valid for the award and total 100 credits or more.
+The award of foundation degree with distinction is not available for the following named awards: FdA Professional Acting, FdA Professional Stage Management, and FdA Costume for Theatre, Television and Film.

-H9.3 The achieved credit from a Foundation degree contributes 240 AL credits towards the total of 360; students take the remaining 120 credits in level 3.
+H9.3 The achieved credit from a foundation degree contributes 240 AL credits towards the total of 360; students take the remaining 120 credits in level 3.

-H9.4 The classification for students who progress from a Foundation Degree to the final year of an honours degree will be calculated based only on the marks achieved in the final year.
+H9.4 The classification for students who progress from a foundation Degree to the final year of an honours degree will be calculated based only on the marks achieved in the final year.